durden62/Transmission-Line-fault-detection/README.md

 1.Deep learning YOLO v5 trained model to detect fault and insulators in Transmission lines aerial images clicked from drones.
+The model is trained on 1800 high resolution drone images and achieves mAP of 87.6%.

 2.REST API in flask to take the input image from user and give the output image with bounding boxes, labels and confidence ratio.